IHE/pharm-mpd/input/pagecontent/pharm-7.md

 - **`status`** — Filter MedicationRequests by their status (e.g., active, completed).
 - **`intent`** — Filter by the intent of the MedicationRequest (e.g., order, plan).

+Include parameters that **SHOULD** be supported:

+- **`_include=MedicationRequest:medication`** — Include referenced Medication resources in the response.
+- **`_revInclude=Task:focus`** — Include Tasks that reference the returned MedicationRequests — this is essential for retrieving coordination Tasks that group multiple prescription lines.
+- **`_include=MedicationRequest:patient`** — Include the Patient resource.
+- **`_revInclude=RequestOrchestration:activity-resource`** — Include RequestOrchestration resources that reference the returned MedicationRequests.

+This allows a consumer to retrieve, in a single query, the full prescription context — orders, coordination Tasks, grouping, and supporting resources — regardless of whether the prescription was originally submitted as a single MedicationRequest ([PHARM-5](pharm-5.html)) or as a prescription Bundle ([PHARM-6](pharm-6.html)).

 ###### X:Y.Z.4.1.2.1 Resource content
-* The Submit Medication Order is a `MedicationRequest` resource.
-The semantics of the request and data elements are captured in the [Submit Medication Order Data Model](StructureDefinition-IHEMedicationOrderModel.html) and the technical constraints in the [Submit Medication Order](StructureDefinition-IHEMedicationOrder.html) profile.

 The Retrieve Medication Orders is a search query.
+The response is a search Bundle containing `MedicationRequest` resources conforming to the [MedicationOrder](StructureDefinition-IHEMedicationOrder.html) profile, along with any included resources.

 ##### X:Y.Z.4.1.3 Expected Actions